-- What types of payments are processed on a Supplemental Monthly Budget Verification Document?
+- What types of payments are processed on a Monthly Supplemental Form?

 - Lump sum accrued vacation/sick leave pay (Note: sick leave payments are paid only as a part of Death Benefits Due), longevity, pay increases, approved merit increases; pay due for partial month prior to the current month, pay due for hours awarded by the sick leave pool covering prior months, and extra pay for monthly paid employees.
 Please keep in mind that if you are submitting this form in order to pay an employee for lump sum vacation upon their termination, the EPA must be done before the payment can be made.

 - Where can I find the supplemental forms needed by Payroll?

 - Click the Forms link located on the Payroll Services home page to find these and other forms.

 - How do I pay someone for compensation for a cash award?

 - The Award to Faculty or Staff form can be completed online and will automatically calculate the gross up amount if the department chooses to pay the taxes.
 Print out the completed form and submit to Payroll via campus mail, fax, or email.
 The form requires the Department Head or Dean's signature.
 If a paper check is requested, the person requesting the award will be notified when the check is ready for pick up.
 If the award is to be direct deposited, the payment will be made on the first available bi-weekly payday.